 Intercultural Statements Possible Topics Through the target language, learners identify and investigate typical products related to everyday life in the target culture(s) and in the learners' own culture.
 They use their insights to infer perspectives (attitudes, values, beliefs, the way a native speaker living in the target culture interprets meaning) of the target culture society.
-Current events, contemporary and emerging global issues including migration, population, discrimination, resources, and climate change.
+Immigration, climate change, population, visual and performing arts, literature.
 Learners recognize and identify a few typical practices of the target culture in order to gain understanding of the perspectives of the target culture(s) and their societies.
-Impact of current events and global issues on the target culture societies and on the students' own society, effects of population growth and migration across the globe, environmental degradation and protections, discrimination and other conflicts that affect the world, and the allocation of scarce resources.
+The effects on immigration in the target language regions of the world and in the students' own region of the world, awareness of the effects of climate change in the target language areas of the world and in the students' own region of the world, population trends in the target culture(s) and in the students' own region of the world, reflection of a society in its fine and practical arts, role of literature in conveying cultural norms and attitudes.

-English Language Arts Anchor Standards
+English Companion Standards